James-M99/DevOps_Portfolio/README.md

 - **SSL:** Enabled using Let's Encrypt and Certbot
 - **Repo:** [https://github.com/James-M99/DevOps_Portfolio.git]

 This project showcases a personal DevOps portfolio website.
 It demonstrates the setup and deployment of a cloud-based web server using Infrastructure-as-a-Service (IaaS), which is hosted on **Amazon EC2**.
-The website showcases a personal DevOps portfolio with integrated custom scripts, version control, DNS configuration, SSL/TLS setup, and automation via Shell scripting
+The website showcases a personal DevOps portfolio with integrated custom scripts, DNS configuration, SSL/TLS setup, and automation via Shell scripting

 ## Website Structure
 The website is hosted at [https://www.ict171morrison.net/] and contains the following pages: